soniacweb/workdeck/README.md

 ```

-## Sequalize relationships in model.js
+## Sequelize relationships in model.js

+To connect tables in sequelize our model definitions needed to specify their relationships in order for Sequelize to generate new foreign key columns.
+The below lists the relational defintions between our models:

 ```
 Project.hasMany(Task)